hezouBeke/CHAT_APP/README.md

 # CHAT_APP
-simple websocket app with MERN
+simple websocket app with MERN and socket.io